 pcc.edu/southeast

-Thanks to the bond measure passed by voters in 2008, Southeast Campus has more than doubled its size from 94,000 to 200,000 square feet and expanded its class offerings, allowing its 11,000 students to complete an associate or transfer degree without traveling to another campus.
+Thanks to the bond measure passed by voters in 2008, Southeast Campus has more than doubled its size from 94,000 to 200,000 square feet and expanded its class offerings, allowing its 11,600 students to complete an associate or transfer degree without traveling to another campus.
 A rich blend of culture is reflected in the community the campus serves, including a growing number of Vietnamese, Chinese, Korean, Latino, Russian and Ukrainian families.
 More than 48 languages are spoken on the 18-acre campus.
+Southeast is home to many cultural and community events, including Jade International Night Market in August.

 Sylvania Campus